UK cuts growth forecasts for 2020, increases for 2021

 In March 2019, the Office for Budget Responsibility forecast growth of 1.4% for 2020 and 1.6% for 2021.

-Wednesday’s OBR growth forecasts were finalised before the past week’s sharp fall in share prices and rise in the number of coronavirus cases worldwide.
+Wednesday’s OBR growth forecasts were finalized before the past week’s sharp fall in share prices and rise in the number of coronavirus cases worldwide.

 Sunak announced the OBR forecasts as he delivered the first budget plan of Prime Minister Boris Johnson’s new government.